WeiHuang0831/Rawdata-4-diff-age-err-comp/README.md

-Raw data for paper: <A Simple and Effective Scheme for Modeling and Compensating Differential Age Errors in RTK Positioning>
+Raw data for paper: "A Simple and Effective Scheme for Modeling and Compensating Differential Age Errors in RTK Positioning"